University of Southern Mississippi: Academics

 Southern Miss offers approximately 189 programs leading to baccalaureate, master's, specialist, and doctorate degrees.
 Southern Miss has traditionally drawn many of its students from Mississippi schools and community colleges, hailing from every county in Mississippi, though today the majority of undergraduates come from public schools across the southern United States and around the globe.
 The university is accredited by the Southern Association of Colleges and Schools and its programs are accredited by 30 state and national agencies.

 The University of Southern Mississippi offers more than 250 clubs and organizations, as well as intramural athletics and special events.
 Student organizations at Southern Miss include the Student Government Association, The Legacy, The Student Printz (the biweekly student-produced newspaper), The Southerner (the yearbook), Southern Style (the university's student orientation team), national fraternities and sororities, honor societies, and various religious organizations.
 In addition, the school participates in the NCAA's Division I-FBS, and Sun Belt Conference featuring year-round athletics in 16 sports.
 Southern Miss also hosts, participates in, and promotes more than 300 cultural events every year.
 Regular events include the Jazz and Blues Festival held on the Long Beach campus, performances by the theater, dance and music departments, and exhibits presented by the art department.
 The university's Dale Center for the Study of War and Society hosts several lectures and programs throughout the year.
-Several guest lecturers including General David Petraeus (2017), Dr. Robert M. Gates (2014), and former Secretary of State Madeleine Albright (2010) visited Hattiesburg as a part of the center's Dale Distinguished Lecture Series.
+Several guest lecturers including General David Petraeus (2017), Robert M. Gates (2014), and former Secretary of State Madeleine Albright (2010) visited Hattiesburg as a part of the center's Dale Distinguished Lecture Series.
 2018 marked the 13th annual Richard McCarthy Lecture Series, wherein students and the community at large could participate in a broad range of events and programming from panel discussions to roundtables focusing on war and the effects it has on the societies surrounding it.

 The University of Southern Mississippi is governed by the University President along with the Mississippi Board of Trustees of State Institutions of Higher Learning.
 The President of the University of Southern Mississippi is the day-to-day administrator of Southern Miss and is appointed by and responsible to the State Institutions of Higher Learning Board.
-Dr. Rodney D. Bennett became the tenth president of the university in April 2013.
+Rodney D. Bennett became the tenth president of the university in April 2013.